Goodachari: Plot

-Later, Raghuveer points his gun at Sathya and orders Arjun to come with him.
-Arjun reveals that Trinetra is watching everything and the soldiers arrive to attack the Al-Mujahideen forces.
-After the attack, Rana escapes with Satya, followed by Arjun.
+Raghuveer points his gun at Sathya and orders Arjun to come with him.
+Arjun reveals that Trinetra is watching everything, and the soldiers arrive to attack the Al-Mujahideen forces.
+After the attack, Rana escapes with Sathya, followed by Arjun.
 After a rough chase, The wounded Rana again points his gun at Sathya to force Arjun to come with him.
-Arjun remembers Damodar's words and shoots Raghuveer to death.
-A week later, Arjun reveals that Basha confessed his conversation with Arjun to Nadia before his death.
-Then she tracked Arjun's phone and found Sathya's number.
+Arjun remembers Damodar's words: "In order to achieve the strength without any weakness, you need to cross all of your weaknesses....you said your father is your strength but I consider your father is your weakness.
+If you want to be strong, you need to cross your father".
+Gopi then shoots Rana to death.
+A week later, Arjun reveals to Shaam that Basha confessed his conversation with Arjun to Nadia before his death.
+Then, she tracked Arjun's phone and found Sathya's number.
 Sathya warns Nadia about the mole in Trinetra.
 Nadia had helped Arjun through Leena secretly.
 Finally, Arjun confesses that he found the mole in Trinetra and the culprit is going to die in a few minutes.
-Arjun reveals that Shaam is the culprit.
-He observed in the DVDs (with the kids who are brainwashed) where the boy, who is getting trained in the terrorist camp and reveals his name as Shaam.
+Arjun reveals that Shaam is the culprit as he observed in the DVDs (with the kids who are brainwashed) where the boy (who is getting trained in the terrorist camp) reveals his name as Shaam.
+Arjun also reveals that Shaam was the one who killed Sameera on the orders of Rana and also poisoned the whiskey which Arjun gave to Damodar.
 Shaam raises his gun to shoot Arjun, but Arjun reminds him that Trinetra is always watching.
+The Trinetra commandos shoot Shaam to death.

-The Trinetra officers shoot Shaam to death.
-In Mount Alps, Arjun decided to leave Trinetra, but Nadia reminds Arjun of Acharya's words about responsibilities towards the nation and makes him confident.
-Nadia handovers a letter to Arjun, which she had found in Arjun's bank locker written by Sameera.
+Later, Arjun decided to leave Trinetra, but Nadia reminds Arjun of Acharya's words about responsibilities towards the nation and makes him confident.
+Nadia hands a letter to Arjun, which she had found in his bank locker written by Sameera.
 In the letter, Sameera apologizes for not disclosing her identity and shares her feelings with him.
-In the mid-credits scene, Arjun alias Agent Gopi 116 is seen reporting to Nadia and continuing his mission in Russia as a Goodachari.
+In the mid-credits scene, Arjun alias Agent Gopi 116 is seen reporting to Nadia and continuing his mission in Russia as a Goodachari (Spy).